 You will find that colourless zircon’s are usually cut into a style that maximises this brilliance.

 As with all gemstones, the quality of the cut is of high importance.
-Most stones in commercial jewellery are.
-Look for stones, if you can find them and can afford them.
+Most stones in commercial jewellery are production cut.
+Look for custom cut stones, if you can find them and can afford them.
 A stone should be brilliant across the entire stone.
 A dead and dull centre is a certain indicator of a bad cut.

-Large zircon’s are very rare and thus larger stones will command a premium per.
+Large zircon’s are very rare and thus larger stones will command a premium per carat.

 Keep in mind that zircon is very dense and when compared to other stones of the same size will be heavier.
 Compared against a diamond of the same size zircon can be 50% heavier.